Byron R. Newton: Biography

-He was born in Wirt, New York on August 4, 1861, the son of Laurens C. Newton, a farmer who claimed a remote relation to Sir Isaac Newton.
+He was born in Wirt, New York, on August 4, 1861, the son of Laurens C. Newton, a farmer who claimed a remote relation to Sir Isaac Newton.
 He attended Oberlin College Preparatory School from 1882 to 1884.

 He was a reporter for the Buffalo Evening News and the New York Herald and he went to Cuba to cover the Spanish–American War.

 He became private secretary to William Gibbs McAdoo in 1910, which brought him into Woodrow Wilson's orbit; he served as publicity director in Wilson's 1912 presidential campaign.
 After Wilson was elected, and McAdoo became Secretary of the Treasury, Newton was appointed First Assistant Secretary of the U.S. Treasury, and in 1917–21 served as Collector of Customs for the Port of New York.
 Wilson also appointed him to the National Advisory Committee for Aeronautics.

-In 1933, he helped lead the fusion campaign which elected Fiorello H. LaGuardia as mayor.
-Later, LaGuardia appointed him Tax Commissioner for Queens.
+In 1933, Newton helped lead the fusion campaign that elected Fiorello H. LaGuardia as mayor.
+Later, LaGuardia appointed Newton Tax Commissioner for Queens.

-Byron R. Newton died on March 20, 1938 in Bayside, Queens, New York City, at age 76.
+Byron R. Newton died on March 20, 1938, in Bayside, Queens, New York City, at the age of 76.
 He was buried in Flushing Cemetery.